AnyBody/tutorials/Muscle_modeling/lesson6.md

 Having provided torques for the shoulder and elbow we can try to run the inverse dynamic analysis again.

-However, attempting to do so will give a new error message.
+If you try to run the program now, you'll encounter a new error message:

 ```
 ERROR(OBJ.MCH.MUS4) :   MuscleDemo.6.any(122)  :   ArmStudy.InverseDynamics  :  Muscle recruitment solver :  infeasible problem with upper bounds
 ```

-The reason is that
-generic muscles share the ability to be unilateral with normal muscles.
-The direction of action is controlled by the variable `Type`.
-If the muscle acts in the positive direction of the joint angle, then its type should be `Type = NonNegative`, and if it is in the negative joint angle direction it should be `Type = NonPositive`.
+This error occurs because generic muscles, like normal muscles, can only act in one direction.
+The Type variable controls this direction.
+If the muscle acts in the positive direction of the joint angle, set Type = NonNegative.
+If it acts in the negative direction, set Type = NonPositive.

-:::{note}
-The terms `NonNegative`/`NonPositive` can be confusing and will be changed in future versions of the software.
-The reason for the current terminology was to convey the fact that the force/moment can also be zero.
-I.e. the is zero or positive/negative.
+:::{note} The terms NonNegative and NonPositive can be confusing.
+They will be changed in future software versions.
+The current terms were chosen to show that the force/moment can also be zero, meaning it can be zero or positive/negative.
 :::

-In the present case the external load tends to work in the negative angle direction for the shoulder as well as the elbow, and hence the muscles should counteract in the positive
+In this case, the external load tends to move in the negative angle direction for both the shoulder and elbow.
+So, the muscles should counteract in the positive direction.
-direction:

 ```AnyScriptDoc
 AnyMuscleGeneric ShoulderTorque =